 The Germy Facts about Thanksgiving Air Travel

-This is a substantial statistic but, in reality, the majority of Thanksgiving travelers will be able to visit their destination and return home healthy.
+Despite the high concentration of people flying, the majority of Thanksgiving travelers will be able to visit their destination and return home healthy.
 Just how likely are you to get sick on an airplane?
 And, where do all of those germs live?
 Let’s bust some common myths about holiday air travel and find out the real germy facts about getting sick on a plane.

-FACT: You are more likely to get sick on an airplane than in everyday life.
+MYTH: You are more likely to get sick on an airplane than in everyday life.

 MYTH: Your immune system functions the same on the ground and in the air.